klaytn/klaytn-docs/docs/node/service-chain/value_transfer.md

 1e+50
 ```

-# Bridge contract
+# Bridge Contract <a=id="bridge-contract"></a>
-For value transferring, parent/child chain bridge contract should be deployed on each parent/child chain.
+For the cross-chain value transfer, a bridge contract should be deployed to the parent/child chains.
-Users can request KLAY transfer to each bridge contract to send their KLAY to opposite chain.
+Users can request a KLAY transfer to the bridge contract to send their KLAY to the other chain.
-Also, if token contracts are registered on the bridge contract, bridge contracts support token transferring between parent/child chain.
+Additionally, if token contracts are registered in the bridge contracts, bridge contracts can handle the token transfer between parent and child chains.

-## Deployment
+## Deployment <a=id="deployment"></a>
-Sub-bridge provides the bridge contract deploy API.
-You can deploy bridge contracts on both chain once via RPC like below.
+Sub-bridge provides a bridge contract deployment API.
+You can deploy bridge contracts to both chains using a single RPC call as below.
-Before this, you should connected main-bridge and sub-bridge first.
-Please check [Connection](./single-node-service-chain/installation-guide/connect-to-main-chain.md) again.
+Before doing this, you should have connected main-bridge and sub-bridge.
+Please refer to [Connect to Main Chain](./single-node-service-chain/installation-guide/connect-to-main-chain.md) to get detailed guideline.

 ```javascript
 $ kscn attach ~/kscnd_home/klay.ipc